-One last thing that that variable and universal life insurance have in common is a drawback that all permanent life insurance policies have: they aren’t necessary for most people.
+One last thing that variable and universal life insurance have in common is a drawback that all permanent life insurance policies have: They aren’t necessary for most people.

 What you end up with is life insurance that’s more complicated than what most people need, and an investment option that usually won’t get the returns you would by investing on your own.
 There’s a reason why "buy term and invest the rest" is a common refrain in personal finance circles.

 Having said that, there are times when a permanent life insurance policy is a good option.
 Most notably: